 Proof of income and assets

-When applying for a rent subsidy, a client must provide documents to prove all income received by all members of their household aged 18 years and over.
+When applying for a rent subsidy, a tenant must provide documents to prove all income received and all assets for all members of their household aged 18 years and over.
 Proof of income documents must be original.

 Benefits and allowances paid by Centrelink or the Department of Veterans’ Affairs

 Child support, maintenance or maintenance in kind

 Income from bank accounts and investments, trust accounts, and other financial assets

-Note: documents are required for any funds held in any and all bank, credit union, or other financial institution, including accounts which a tenant or household member operates as Trustee, either within or outside Australia.
+Note: Acceptable documents are required for any funds held in any and all bank, credit union, or other financial institution, including accounts which a tenant or household member operates as Trustee, either within or outside Australia.

 Property assets (Real estate), including land, commercial or residential premises, interest in deceased estate or inheritance.

 For property owned or part-owned by the tenant or household member in Australia or overseas

 Special purpose payments